eliudgachunji/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line displays third line of file
 7-file creates a new file with textls_cwd_content outputs into a new file 11-directories gives the number of directories
+7-file creates a new file named with special characters 14-findthatword displays lines containing the pattern root